natalieycyoung/cse15l-lab-reports/lab-report-2-week-4.md

 [Report Guidelines](https://ucsd-cse15l-w22.github.io/week/week4/#week-4-lab-report)

-## 1. Bug Fix 1 - Missed Link
+## 1. Bug Fix 1 - Skipping lines and excluding links
 In lab 3, we came across a bug where the program wouldn't be able to skip lines and included links that were not in proper format.
+As can be seen in the following images, we added code to fix these issues.

 ![bug-fix-1-0](Images/3-bug-fix-1-0.png)
 ![bug-fix-1-1](Images/3-bug-fix-1-1.png)